-Sending the big sized attachments has always been an issue.
-Email server has their own limitations about the attachment sizes, and thus we have to use some third party applications or services to send our large files.
+Sending big-sized attachments has always been an issue.
+The email server has its own limitations regarding the attachment sizes, and thus we have to use some third-party applications or services to send our large files.

-While we already have many cloud hosting and file sharing services and applications available over the web, Mozilla adds a new one to the list.
-The popular web browser maker Firefox has recently launched a new website ‘Send’ which makes it really easy to send the large files.
-This is, however, a different kind of file sharing service because here the files disappear once downloaded, inspired by Snapchat and Instagram Stories supposedly.
-This means the service is particularly designed for quick file sharing service between two persons and not for a long term storing or cloud hosting purpose.
+While we already have many cloud hosting and file sharing services and applications available over the web, Mozilla has added a new one to the list.
+The popular web browser maker Firefox has launched a new website ‘Send’ which makes it really easy to send large files.
+This is, however, a different kind of file sharing service because here, the files disappear once downloaded, inspired by Snapchat and Instagram Stories supposedly.
+This means the service is particularly designed for a quick file sharing service between two persons and not for long-term storing or cloud hosting purposes.

 ‘Send’, the website is launched as a Test Pilot for now but is open and accessible for all.
-Despite the fact that the website is designed and launched by Mozilla, it works on every popular browser.
+Even though the website was designed and launched by Mozilla, it works on every popular browser.
 So, Firefox Send now lets you share your huge files right from your web browser, no matter which browser you are using.

 Encrypt & share large files online

 Head over to the website send.firefox.com and upload the file you want to share.
 You can upload a file up to 1GB of size.